Jeffrey Dahmer's childhood home

 Shortly afterwards, they divorced, and Lionel decided to move out.

-Dahmer's first victim was murdered at this address in June of 1978.
+Dahmer's first victim was murdered at this address in June 1978.
 At the time, he was staying at the house by himself because his mother and brother were living with relatives in Wisconsin.

-On June 18th, 1978, Dahmer spotted 18-year-old Steven Mark Hicks hitchhiking at the side of the road and decided to pick him up.
+On June 18th, 1978, Dahmer saw 18-year-old Steven Mark Hicks hitchhiking at the side of the road and decided to pick him up.
 After luring Hicks back to Bath Road by promising him free alcohol, he eventually attacked him with a dumbbell and then strangled him to death.

 Following the murder, Dahmer dismembered his victim's body in the basement before burying it in the wooded area at the back of his house.